time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 The recommended way of connecting to the Kraken is using Putty as a command-line interface and WinSCP for file management.

-Copies of data files used in experiments must be stored on the cluster, the best place to put these is on your user area scratch storage.
-Alternatively, you can read from someone elses directory (i.e. ajb).
+Copies of data files used in experiments must be stored on the cluster, the best place to put these files is on your user area scratch storage.
+Alternatively, you can read from someone else's directory (i.e. ajb).

 ## Installing on cluster

-Complete these steps sequentially for a fresh install.
+Complete these steps sequentially for a fresh installation.

 ### 1. Enter interactive mode

-By default commands will be run on the login node.
+By default, commands will be run on the login node.
 Beyond simple commands or scripts, an interactive session should be started.

 >interactive